Our Message Is Clear: The ElliptiGO Ultra-Endurance Team Needs You!

-We’ll also need you to declare your intentions on our Team Declarations Page and to understand that you have chosen your own ‘punishment’ and that you are fully aware of exactly what you’re getting yourself into (and all the related potential consequences).
+We’ll also need you to understand that you have chosen your own ‘punishment’ and that you are fully aware of exactly what you’re getting yourself into (and all the related potential consequences).

 We are not afraid of death (but we are terrified of not living)!
 So if you are still keen to join us after reading through all the information we’ve provided above, get in touch right now and let’s make this happen!